SirGarhi/garhis-grotto-foundry/docs/character_paths/Gahvrunk.md

 His Path focuses on enhancing his Totem abilities through his *Bracers of the Totem Warrior* as well as granting additional or unique ways to make weapon attacks.

+The name and description of each feature along the path is listed below.
+If a feature has a prerequisite it will be listed in (parentheses) after the name of the feature.

 # Path Features
 ## Tier 1
 ### Reckless Rampage